 On October 12, 1895, fire claimed the Temple Opera House, also destroying the Scottish Rite.
 Newspapers reported that the entire building was lost within thirty minutes and described the fire dramatically: “The interior of the building was like a hell.
 The flames were a perfect cyclone.
 They shot nearly 200 feet into the air.”
 A firewall prevented the fire from damaging the Temple Opera Block.
 The Temple Opera House was not rebuilt, and the building’s ruins sat empty for ten years.

 In 1905 the Temple Opera House ruins were converted into the Temple Rink, a roller skating facility designed by J. J. Wangenstein boasting a skating surface 140 feet long and 70 feet wide.
-In 1910, Guilford Hartley purchased the property, demolished the rink, and built the Orpheum Theatre on the lot.
+In 1912, Guilford Hartley purchased the property, demolished the rink, and built the Orpheum Theater on the lot.